Table of Contents

 - 6 Medicinal Uses of Cassia occidentalis

-The leaves, roots and seeds of plant are purgative.
-Cassia occidentalis, is used externally in skin diseases and poisonous bites.
-The leaves are applied on scabies, ringworm and other skin diseases.
+The leaves, roots, and seeds of the plant are purgative.
+Cassia occidentalis, is used externally in skin diseases, and poisonous bites.
+The leaves are applied on scabies, ringworm, and other skin diseases.
 Though it is named Coffee Senna, but it has no relation to coffee.

 Cassia occidentalis, is a much branched, smooth, half woody herb or shrub about 0.8 to 1.8 m tall.

 - Inflorescence is a terminal or axillary raceme.
-Flowers are yellow coloured and about 2 cm long and 3 to 4 cm wide.
+Flowers are yellow colored, and about 2 cm long, and 3 to 4 cm wide.

-- Fruit is a pod / legume, compressed, 8 to 12 cm long, 0.7 to 1 cm wide and curved slightly upwards.
-Each pod contains 20 to 30 seeds, which are ovoid in shape, smooth, shiny and dull brown to dark olive-green in colour.
+- Fruit is a pod / legume, compressed, 8 to 12 cm long, 0.7 to 1 cm wide, and curved slightly upwards.
+Each pod contains 20 to 30 seeds, which are ovoid in shape, smooth, shiny, and dull brown to dark olive-green in color.

 - Soil preferred for growth: slightly acidic to neutral soil with high moisture content.

 The botanical name of is Cassia occidentalis.
 It belongs to plant family Fabaceae ⁄ Leguminosae, and genus Caesalpinia L. or Caesalpiniaceae.
 The genus Caesalpinia (Caesalpiniaceae) has more than 500 species distributed worldwide.
 The plants of this genus are rich in flavonoids, diterpenes, and steroid, and used medicinally throughout the world.

 Below is given taxonomical classification of the plant.